SpatialDreamer: Self-supervised Stereo Video Synthesis from Monocular Input: Experiments

 \subsection{Quantitative Results}

 Table~\ref{tab:quan} lists the SSIM, PSNR, and LPIPS scores for the newly synthesized images.
 The proposed method outperforms 3D-photography and SynSin in the major metrics by a wide margin.
-The method of Wang et al., CoPoNeRF and P-NVS perform slightly worse in terms of all metrics compared to the proposed method.
-Since the proposed method merges the spatial features and fills the occluded regions, it achieves the best LPIPS scores and shows competitive results in PSNR and SSIM when compared with AdaMPI and MVSplat.
+The method of Wang et al., P-NVS and NVSVDE-Net perform slightly worse in terms of all metrics compared to the proposed method.
+Since the proposed method merges the spatial features and fills the occluded regions, it achieves the best LPIPS scores and shows competitive results in PSNR and SSIM when compared with AdaMPI and CoPoNeRF.
+MVSplat outperforms other methods when $t$=10 but is inferior to ours when $t$=5.
 Overall, the results exhibit superior visual effects, which is consistent with the performance observed in the qualitative experiments.
-We further demonstrate the effectiveness of our method on video synthesis, the results are shown in Table~\ref{tab:quan_2}.
-The proposed method achieves the best performance on both FVD and $E_{warp}$, which means our generated videos attain the best quality and temporal consistency.
+We further demonstrate the effectiveness of our method on video synthesis, as shown in Table~\ref{tab:quan_2}.
+The proposed method achieves the best performance on both FVD and $E_{warp}$, which means that our generated videos attain the best quality and temporal consistency.